kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all hostages that are not already dead.

-- <span class=year>2013</span> Department of Education introduces the K-12 Program, through which basic education that can be taught in 10 years is stretched to 12 to enable Filipino schoolchildren to have more time each day for social media.
+- <span class=year>2013</span> The Department of Education introduces the K-12 Program through which basic education that can be taught in 10 years is stretched to 12 to enable Filipino schoolchildren to have more time each day for social media.

 - <span class=year>2015</span> The National Mapping and Resource Information Authority announces it has finally located the 400 islands that the country feared were lost after they were blown away by typhoon Yolanda.